-“The evidence we compiled in this paper has been useful for our planning at Penn State Children’s Hospital and is a good foundation for us to build upon as more data from COVID-19 is collected in the coming months,” Amatya said.
+“The evidence we compiled in this paper has been useful for our planning at Penn State Health Children’s Hospital and is a good foundation for us to build upon as more data from COVID-19 is collected in the coming months,” Amatya said.
 “We ultimately hope that other institutions can use our findings and recommendations to keep their patients and staff safe during the pandemic.”

 Penn State Health and Penn State College of Medicine staff can listen to an episode of Coronavirus Q&A titled, “Caring for mothers and newborns amid COVID-19,” where Amatya and Dr. Jaimie Maines discuss the paper here.